WWE Rumors: 5 Ways ‘Fastlane 2017’ Could Change The Course Of ‘Wrestlemania 33’

-WWE Fastlane 2017 is almost upon us, and there is no doubt that the outcomes of the upcoming PPV will shape the events at Wrestlemania 33.
-Several WWE rumors suggest a few surprise incidents can that occur at the upcoming event changing the course of WWE’s grandest event.
+WWE Fastlane 2017 is almost upon us, and there is no doubt that the outcomes of the upcoming PPV will shape the events at WrestleMania 33.
+Several WWE rumors suggest a few surprise incidents could occur at the upcoming event, changing the course of the company’s grandest event.

 WWE has ensured that the upcoming Fastlane 2017 remains as unpredictable as possible.
-There are several possibilities that can hugely impact the Wrestlemania 33.
+There are several possibilities that can hugely impact WrestleMania 33.

-WWE rumors indicate that the company has planned a few surprises that can make proceedings at the Wrestlemania 33 even more exciting for the fans.
+WWE rumors indicate that the company has planned a few surprises that can make proceedings at the WrestleMania 33 even more exciting for the fans.

-Lesnar Intervenes In The Goldberg vs. Kevin Owens Match
+Lesnar Intervenes In The Goldberg Vs. Kevin Owens Match

 It is certainly presumed that Goldberg would defeat Kevin Owens and win the match.
-Although, the possibility of him winning under two minutes are slim as Owens is expected to put up an intense fight.
+However, the possibility of him winning under two minutes are slim, as Owens is expected to put up an intense fight.

-WWE rumors suggest that Brock Lesnar might intervene during the match and Lesnar’s entry gives rise to two possibilities.
+WWE rumors suggest that Brock Lesnar might intervene during the match, and Lesnar’s entry gives rise to two possibilities.

-The first possibility is that Lesnar turns on his arch nemesis and in the process helps Owens retain the title.
+The first possibility is that Lesnar turns on his arch nemesis and, in the process, helps Owens retain the title.
 This makes sense from the point of view of WWE, as with or without the title, Lesnar vs. Goldberg will be a highly anticipated match.

 The second possibility is that Lesnar forces a Universal Championship match by interfering and defeating Owens.
 It is unlikely that Goldberg would need Lesnar’s help to beat Owens, but if things go south for Goldberg, Lesnar will ensure that his shot at the title remains intact.

-Jericho vs. Owens Becomes A Title Match
+Jericho Vs. Owens Becomes A Title Match

 Let’s assume that Lesnar appears during the Goldberg vs. Owens match and helps Owens defeat Goldberg or Owens miraculously beats Goldberg without any help.

-Both scenarios make the much rumored Jericho vs. Owens match at the Wrestlemania 33 far too important, with the Universal Championship on the line.
+Both scenarios make the much rumored Jericho vs. Owens match at the WrestleMania 33 far too important, with the Universal Championship on the line.

 ICYMI: WWE: KEVIN OWENS Explains Why He Turned On CHRIS JERICHO – https://t.co/vphdu4WeSx pic.twitter.com/6LDFocMpyd